Cheryl Dunye

 Cheryl Dunye (/duːnˈjeɪ/; born May 13, 1966) is a Liberian-American film director, producer, screenwriter, editor and actress.
+She is the daughter of Edith Irene Hamilton Dunye and George Kekura Dunye.
+Born in Liberia, but shortly after moved to Philadelphia.
 Dunye's work often concerns themes of race, sexuality, and gender, particularly issues relating to black lesbians.
 She is known as the first out black lesbian to ever direct a feature film with her 1996 film The Watermelon Woman.
-She runs the production company Jingletown Films based in Oakland California.
+She runs the production company Jingletown Films based in Oakland, California.

 Early life

 Dunye was born in Monrovia, Liberia and grew up in Philadelphia, Pennsylvania.
 She first attended Michigan State University where she was in the political theory program due to her desire to make a change and have an impact on the world.

 When she realized she could use media as a tool in her political activism, she ended up in the filmmaking program at Temple University in Philadelphia.
-She received her BA from Temple and her MFA from Rutgers' Mason Gross School of Art.
+She received her BA from Temple and her MFA from Rutgers University's Mason Gross School of Art.
 While at Temple University, Dunye made her first ever video project for her senior thesis which was a montage of images of things like newspapers that she had recorded and played over a reading of a poem by Sapphire called "Wild Thing."

 Career

 Academics

-She has taught at the University of California, Los Angeles, UC Santa Cruz, Pitzer College, Claremont Graduate University, Pomona College, California Institute of the Arts, The New School of Social Research, the School of the Art Institute of Chicago and San Francisco State University.
+She has taught at the UCLA, UC Santa Cruz, Pitzer College, Claremont Graduate University, Pomona College, California Institute of the Arts, The New School of Social Research, the School of the Art Institute of Chicago and San Francisco State University.

 The Early Works of Cheryl Dunye

 Dunye began her career with six short films which have been collected on DVD as The Early Works of Cheryl Dunye.
 Most of these videos feature the use of mixed media, a blurring of fact and fiction and explored issues relating to the director's experience as a black lesbian filmmaker.
-These films are early examples of "Dunyementaries," a blend of narrative and documentary techniques that Dunye describes as "a mix of film, video, friends, and a lot of heart."
-These works, spanning from 1990-1994, explore themes of race, sexuality, family, relationships, whiteness, and the intricacies of white and black lesbian dating culture.
+These films are early examples of "Dunyementaries," a self-coined blend of narrative and documentary techniques that Dunye describes as "a mix of film, video, friends, and a lot of heart."
+These works, spanning from 1990 to 1994, explore themes of race, sexuality, family, relationships, whiteness, and the intricacies of white and black lesbian dating culture.
 Dunye's early works were produced with a low budget and often starred Dunye herself as lead actress.